bio-raum/BarBeQuE/docs/output.md

 <details markdown=1>
 <summary>Taxon presence/absence</summary>

-When specifing a taxonomic group to specifically characterize (e.g. mammals), the pipeline will return a table for each organism in that group with a status call for a particular primer set and database:
+When specifing a taxonomic group to specifically characterize (e.g. mammals), the pipeline will generate a table listing each organism in that group with a status call for a particular primer set and database:

 | Status | Description |
 | ------ | ----------- |